I’ve got a homeschool mentor who has spoken more into my life than any other. She’s parented five. They’re all grown up now.

 Don’t overthink this one.
 Stay the course, learn, grow, share, and trust.

 You are less important in the total scheme of things than you realize, and you are far more valuable in the moment-to-moment day by day than ou appreciate.Julie Bogart, author of A Gracious Space

 Who wouldn’t want a homeschooling girlfriend to speak those things into your life?

 Someday, I hope to meet her.
-Tea kettle is always ready Julie!
+The tea kettle is always ready Julie!